Welcome and hello! I am so pleased you are here.

 Sure, I was helping others – I was making a conscious effort to be of use to my loved ones, my one-on-one clients and readers of my blog.
 But I could do more.
 In fact, because of my privilege, I believed I had a responsibility to do more.
 I had to use my life, platform, passions, resources and strengths to be of use to those who would never have the luxury of worrying about ‘finding their purpose’ like me.

 So I’ve taken the steps, one by one.
-I enrolled in a Master of Human Rights (which I am loving by the way!), and have created a formal Give Back Policy for my business to ensure I am doing what I can to use my business for social good.
+I enrolled in a Master of Human Rights (which I am loving by the way!), became a certified B-Corporation, and have created a formal Give Back Policy for my business to ensure I am doing what I can to use my business for social good.
 I also launched a podcast where I interview people who use their platforms as a force for good to educate myself and others on how we can do the same.

 Whilst undertaking research for the podcast, I watched a video where Angelina Jolie said: